Taisiias/formmailer/README.md

 On the next run FormMailer should start HTTPS server, along with HTTP.
 If you wish to disable HTTP, change `enableHttp` config setting to `false`.

+### AJAX Resquest Support

+AJAX request can be sent to Formmailer.
+In this case the user will get AJAX response with `application/json` content-type instead of redirect.
+If the request is successful `{ result: "OK" }` JSON will be returned.
+If an error occurred `{ result: "error", description: "error message" }` will be returned.

 ## Deploying

 **Example for Ubuntu 17.04**